acss-io/atomizer/docs/content.md

 ## Configuring paths

-Atomizer works by scanning all your project's source files for Atomizer classes, then creating a CSS file of used styles.
+Atomizer scans all your project's source files for Atomizer classes, then creates a CSS file of used styles.
 To ensure Atomizer can properly find all of the classes, you can leverage the `content` section of the `atomizer.config.js` config file:

 ```js
 module.exports = {